Prevents blood clots.

 Be sure you’re getting the lowest price for your medication, even if you have insurance.

-- Cost of (30) 20mg tablets of Xarelto (Rivaroxaban) at pharmacies
+- Cost for (30) 20mg tablets of Xarelto (Rivaroxaban) at pharmacies

 Side effects for Xarelto (Rivaroxaban)